zapata-engineering/orquestra-core/docs/guides/backends.rst

 General Backend Information
 ===========================

-The function of a backend is to send instructions to a quantum hardware.
-Since there are various types of quantum hardware, different sets of instructions needs to be written and it can become complex. ``Quantumbackend`` simplifies this process by enabling the user to deploy a single set of instruction on multiple hardwares simultaneously.
-Therefore implementing a code on various hardwares becomes easier and manageable.
+The function of a backend is to send instructions to quantum hardware or to a simulator.
+Since there are various types of quantum hardware and simulators, different sets of instructions needs to be written and it can become complex. ``QuantumBackend`` simplifies this process by enabling the user to deploy a single set of instructions on multiple hardware and simulators simultaneously.
+Therefore executing code on various devices becomes easier and more manageable.

 Two types of backends
 ---------------------